SiliconLabs/wiseconnect/examples/snippets/ble/ble_iop_test/readme.md

 	4. Select the name of the IOP application flashed to the 917 board.

-	5. The app will navigate to the "IOP View", where you can tap on "Run Test" to start the IOP test sequence.
+	5. The app will navigate to the "IOP View", where you can click on "Run Test" to start the IOP test sequence.

 	![](resources/readme/run.png)